topseed/meta-admin-ex/DOCKER.md

 		// optional, get latest version in the container of the source code from this git project's asrc/ : npm update

 		//edit cofig.yaml as needed.
 It has the secret code to use for the admin and points where the S3 is.
+Change the secret code

 		// start node
 		pm2 start ~/nbake/node_modules/nbake-admin/index.js